quotient-im/Quaternion/README.md

 If the logs confirm that QML is up and running but there's still nothing for the timeline, you might have hit an issue with QML view stacking order, such as #356.
 As a workaround, you may try to use a highly experimental (=prone to crashes on some platforms) mode: pass `-DUSE_QQUICKWIDGET=ON` to CMake.

 #### SSL problems
 Especially on Windows, if Quaternion starts up but upon an attempt to connect returns a message like "Failed to make SSL context" - you haven't made sure that SSL libraries are reachable by the Quaternion binary.
-See the "OpenSSL on Windows" section above for details.
+Re-read the chapter "Requirements", section "Windows" in the beginning of this file and do as it advises.

 #### DLL hell
 If you have troubles with dynamic libraries on Windows, [the Dependencies Walker tool aka depends.exe](http://www.dependencywalker.com/) helps a lot in navigating the DLL hell - especially when you have a mixed 32/64-bit environment or have different versions of the same library scattered around.
 OpenSSL, in particular, is notoriously often dragged along by all kinds of software; and you may have other copies of Qt around which you didn't even know about - e.g., with CMake GUI.